API

 • file_id

 File ID (string, 36 characters) to be deleted.
-The file ID is returned in the files array when created via API.
-The file must not be in the trash.
+The file ID is returned in the files array upon creation through the API.
+The file should not be in the trash.

 OR